spacetelescope/DRESSCode/docs/user_manual/download_data.md

 Downloading the data can take a while!

-- Delete the download script when it has finished running.

 ## Sort and select the required data

 In order to execute the full pipeline, it is recommended to keep the same directory structure as explained here and in [data download](download_data.md).
 The user then only needs to change the galaxy name and the path of the main directory in the configuration file `config.txt` before running the scripts (see <a href="https://github.com/spacetelescope/DRESSCode/blob/main/config.txt.example" target="_blank">config.txt.example</a>).